jaantollander/masters-thesis/content/20_background.md

 It also maintains a queue of jobs waiting for resources to become available for them to be started.
 Slurm can also perform accounting for resource usage.

-## Issues with parallel file system
-Issues related to usage of parallel file system are widely known.
-[@tacc-io-guideline]

-\textcolor{red}{
-TODO: explain known issues and solutions related to usage of parallel file systems }